 The seat is emerging as an integral device facilitating the direct connection between drivers and passengers and the vehicle.
 This direct connection will increasingly support the functionality of connected and autonomous vehicles.
 We are the only seating supplier with both global capabilities in all major seat components and global electronics development (including software), manufacturing and integration.
 We believe that the seat will increasingly integrate electronics, not only for motorized control, but for dynamic sensing and response.
 We have developed active sensing and comfort seat capabilities, utilizing electronically controlled sensor and adjustment systems and internally developed algorithms.
 These seat designs automatically and constantly adjust the seat's cushioning and support based on the occupant's position and ideal alignment for health and wellness.
 We also have developed technologies that will monitor certain bio-metric readings through seat sensors with a high level of accuracy and reliability.
 We believe that intelligent and dynamic seating solutions, which we call INTUTM Seating, will provide future benefits as consumers and automotive manufacturers demand seats that can sense key attributes of a driver and passenger and communicate these attributes within the vehicle network, as well as to external networks.
-Our seats will increasingly become a more dynamic and integrated system that will actively react to both the driver and driving conditions, particularly with the advent of autonomous vehicles.
+Our seats will intuitively anticipate and dynamically adjust to the occupant's needs and preferences related to posture, health and wellness, comfort and safety.
+We believe that the seat will increasingly become a more dynamic and integrated system that will actively react to both the driver and driving conditions, particularly with the advent of autonomous vehicles.
 Such trends will promote increased levels of electrical and electronic integration into the seat.